TuxVinyards/qqX/README.md

 ### Installation Tips

-You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  The file should already have execution permissions set.
-If not, use the right click, file properties dialog to set them.
+You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  Also note the file should already have execution permissions set.
+If not, use the right click file properties dialog to set them.

 If you have downloaded both named files from the release tab, you can check the download by opening a terminal in the release's download folder & typing `sha256sum -c qqX-` "tab-key" `.s` "tab-key".